MarjoleinAardewijn/web-design-1920/README.md

 A good way of doing this is by following the **[4 Exclusive Design Principles](https://exclusive-design.vasilis.nl/)** by Vasilis van Gemert.
 These principles are: **Study situation**, **Ignore conventions**, **Prioritise identity** and **Add nonsense**.

-The first point [study situation](https://exclusive-design.vasilis.nl/principles/study-situation/) means that you need to study the person in question and how they will use the app.
-In what situation is the app going to be used and how will it be navigated.
+The first point [study situation](https://exclusive-design.vasilis.nl/principles/study-situation/) means that you need to study the person in question and how they will use the app (situation, nevigation, etc). \
 The research about Marijn can be found here: [User Scenario (Marijn)](#User-Scenario-(Marijn)).

 The second point is [ignore conventions](https://exclusive-design.vasilis.nl/principles/ignore-conventions/).
 The current conventions are made by, and thus for, designers.
 Because of this not all of these conventions work for other people, especially people with disabilities.
-In this case some of the conventions should be ignored because they don't work for Marijn. the tab key for example.
-The convention for this is that a user should be able to tab through every item on a website, but in Marijn case this isn't an option because the tab key is on the left side of the keyboard and he only uses the right side.
-So the convention for tabbing through a website should be ignored and changed to meet Marijn's needs.
+In Marijn's case some of the conventions should be ignored because they don't work for him, like the tab key for example.
+The convention for this is that a user should be able to tab through every item on a website, but in Marijn's case this isn't an option because the tab key is on the left side of the keyboard and he only uses the right side.
+So the convention for tabbing through a website should be ignored and changed to meet Marijn's needs, using other key bindings.

 The third point is [prioritise identity](https://exclusive-design.vasilis.nl/principles/prioritise-identity/).
-Usually designers study the people for whom they are designing something.
-But don't ask those people what they would like to see in the design.
-By including Marijn into my design process and see him as co-designers rather than a study object, he can help coming up with new, relavant, conventions.
+Usually designers study the people for whom they are designing something but don't ask those people what they would like to see in the design.
+By including Marijn into my design process and see him as co-designers rather than a study object, he can help coming up with new, relevant, conventions.
-In order to accomplish this I have a weekly meeting with Marijn to test with Marijn, ask questions and actively observe him during the test.
+In order to accomplish this I have a weekly meeting with Marijn to test a prototype, ask questions and observe him during the test.
+The findings and feedback from the user tests can be found here: [User Tests](#User-Tests).

+Beside all the key bindings I also kept the interests Marijn told me in mind during the design process, so that I could incorporate them into the design as well.
+One example is the custom NS logo in which his name is incorporated.

 And at last, [add nonsense](https://exclusive-design.vasilis.nl/principles/add-nonsense/)!
 Adding nonsense to a website designed for someone with a disability, like Marijn, can be a useful tool to investigate the unknown.
 And most of all, it's fun!
 A good way of doing this is by adding a concept to your prototype you wouldn't normally add.
 This because there is a chance that it is not practical.
 But perhaps by adding nonsense you will find something that can be used anyway and is even functional. \
-Because of Marijn's disability it takes more time to navigate the web.
-So to let him navigate the app faster I plan to add the functionality that when he clicks on the `spacebar` the submit button will be focused immediately and when focused can be clicked using the `Enter` key to submit the form and go to the NS travel planner.
-And, to make it more fun, I also want to give the legend an animation.
+To make the app more fun, I changed for example the cursor to a hand that makes the `rock` gesture and made it change a bit on hover and gave the legend an animation.

-## Prototypes
+## User Tests

-Normally, Marijn should have come to us at the HvA to test the prototypes but, because of Corona, the school is closed and we are not allowed to go outside unless absolutely necessary.
-Therefor we can't go to Marijn nor can he come to us.
+Normally, Marijn would have come to us at the HvA for the user tests but, because of Corona, the school is currently closed and we are not allowed to go outside unless absolutely necessary.
+Therefor we can't go to Marijn nor can he come to us at another location.

 So the only solution was to meet online!
 This had some challenges, because Marijn is sometimes very difficult to understand.
 Because during the first meeting (via Bongo), where we got to know Marijn, we all had to concentrate very well in order to understand him properly and even then sometimes we couldn't hear what he said.